 Best restaurants in Wollongong

-You will not go hungry in Wollongong as there are hundreds of eateries to choose from and a range of cuisines.
+You will not go hungry in Wollongong as there are hundreds of eateries and a range of cuisines.
 Here are three suggestions:

 Altitude 1148 is a contemporary restaurant that serves up modern Australian cuisine in Bulli Tops.
 The restaurant has impressive floor-to-ceiling glass doors that open onto a balcony with fantastic coastal views.

-Caveau was award a chef hat in the 2017 SMH Good Food Guide Awards.
+Caveau was awarded a chef hat in the 2017 SMH Good Food Guide Awards.
 Treat yourself to the seven-course French degustation menu for a dining experience you will not forget.

 What’s on in Wollongong

-There are many festivals and events in Wollongong throughout the year, including theatre festivals, art exhibitions and charity walks.
-For more Wollongong events go to this website.
+Many festivals and events in Wollongong occur throughout the year, including theatre festivals, art exhibitions and charity walks.